jjevans25/Spotipy-Chart/README.md

 # Spotipy-Chart
-Creates a scatter plot in Streamlit using the Spotipy API
+Creates an interactive scatter plot in Streamlit using the Spotipy API, Spotipy.